 If the trail has been moist for an extended period of time, April and end of October/November, trail conditions can be soft and slow going.

-Bike rental can be included in this trip (Pittsburgh start only) at $190/bike.
+Bike rental can be included in this trip (Pittsburgh start only) at $225/bike through Bike the Burgh.
 If you will not be returning to Pittsburgh, there is a Cumberland drop-off fee of $50/bike.